 “Free the child’s potential, and you will transform him into the world.” –Maria Montessori

-The Kindergarten Transition Program at Montessori Family School offers children ages 4 1/2 to 6, the time and support they need to transition from early childhood to the more rigorous and exciting learning experiences that lie ahead in the Elementary Program.
+The Kindergarten Transition Program at Montessori Family School is located at our El Cerrito Campus and offers children ages 4 1/2 to 6, the time and support they need to transition from preschool/early childhood to the more rigorous and exciting learning experiences that lie ahead in the Elementary Program.
 In our busy and demanding world, the gifts of time and support are priceless.

 The Kindergarten Transition Program is ideally suited for children who are too young for first grade, or not quite ready for an academic, Lower Elementary Classrom (1st–3rd grade), even if they have attended a three-year Montessori Early Childhood Program.
 The age range for the program is for children approximately 4 1/2 to 6 years old.

 In this small classroom, a maximum of 18 students are taught by two trained Montessori teachers.
 This low teacher/student ratio allows children to receive individualized attention as they experience a range of age-appropriate materials.
 Some children, who enter on the younger end of the spectrum, may spend two years in the KT class.

 The school day runs from 9:00am to 3:00pm.
 The morning serves as the “work period,” with the rest of the day taken up by recess, lunch, rest/story period, and time for resource activities.
 The KT program’s complete, in-depth curriculum, is specifically designed for transitional-age children.
 It prepares them to enter the Lower Elementary Program with a high level of both academic and social skill.